chenghsuanw/ML2017FALL/hw6/README.md

 ```$ python pca.py [Image_Directory] [Image_File]```

 # Image Clustering
-Given images which are from 2 datasets, cluster them without label.
+Given images which are from 2 datasets, determine whether 2 images are from the same dataset with unsupervised learning.

 ## Environment
 python3 <br>